Published On: Dec 07 2012 01:21:31 AM ESTUpdated On: Dec 07 2014 02:00:00 AM EST

 1966: Actor C. Thomas Howell, best known for his movie roles in "The Outsiders," "The Hitcher," "Soul Man" and "Red Dawn," is born in Van Nuys, Calif.

 1963: Instant replay makes its debut during the television broadcast of the annual Army-Navy football game.
 The instant replay machine weighed 1,300 pounds and was used to broadcast only one replay, Rollie Stichweh's winning touchdown for Army.
 It was replayed at the original speed, with commentator Lindsey Nelson advising viewers "Ladies and gentlemen, Army did not score again!"

-1956: Hall of Fame basketball player Larry Bird, who won three NBA championships with the Boston Celtics during a career that ran from 1979 to 1992, is born in West Baden, Ind.
+1956: Hall of Fame basketball player Larry Bird, who won three NBA championships with the Boston Celtics during a career that ran from 1979 to 1992, is born in West Baden, Indiana.
 Bird, who was also a 12-time NBA All-Star and was named the league's Most Valuable Player three times, also earned an Olympic gold medal with the 1992 Dream Team.

 1949: Singer-songwriter and actor Tom Waits, whose best known songs include "Ol' '55," "Jersey Girl" and "Downtown Train," is born in Pomona, Calif.
 Waits has also appeared in movies such as "The Outsiders," "The Cotton Club," "Bram Stoker's Dracula," "Domino" and "The Book of Eli."